 “It’s called a lapel choke,” he told reporters.

 Mounted police soon arrived on the scene, taking the subdued suspect–who had two knives and a metal pipe on him–into custody.
 But Freeman’s crap Monday didn’t improve from there.
 First, he collected his truck to find $1500 worth of damage done to the cab and fourteen stolen car batteries stashed inside.
+Victims of such crimes can hire licensed professionals online by searching for law firms near me.

 “He was going around stealing people’s batteries with my truck,” said Freeman.